-There are around 880,000 people in Netherlands who are working on a freelance basis - known as ZZP or Zelfstandige Zonder Personeel.
+There are around 900,000 people in Netherlands who are working on a freelance basis - in Dutch known as ZZP or Zelfstandige Zonder Personeel.

 With the ease of working over the internet and the current economic climate making full-time jobs more scarce, the number of freelancers in Netherlands is expected to grow further.

 However, the downside is that with ever increasing numbers of ZZPers, getting a good contract is becoming more of a challenge.
 That said , if you are looking for a more flexible lifestyle and are thinking of starting your own business in Netherlands then here are a few steps explained...

 1. Write a business plan.
 Think of the demand for your business idea, the network you need to establish and any financial considerations.
 A good move is to check your business ideas with people already operating in your targeted market.
 The most important part about setting up a small business is to get that first sale or contract.